 Such security breaches could also result in a violation of applicable privacy and other laws, and subject the Group to private consumer, business partner, or securities litigation and governmental investigations and proceedings, any of which could result in the Group being exposed to material civil or criminal liability.
 For example, the European Union adopted the General Data Protection Regulation (the "GDPR"), which requires companies to meet certain requirements regarding the processing of personal data, including its use, protection and transfer and the ability of persons whose data is stored to correct or delete such data.
 The GDPR also confers a private right of action on certain individuals and associations.
-Next to this, the NIS2 Directive ("NIS2") entered into force on 16 January 2023, and Member States now have 21 months, until 17 October 2024, to transpose its measures into national law.
-JDEP is in the process of adhering to NIS2.
+Further to this, following its entry into force on 16 January 2023, the NIS2 Directive ("NIS2") has now been transposed into national law by the Member States, which are currently working toward consistent EU-wide enforcement.
+In line with the NIS2 Directive, JDE Peet's has committed to adhering to its provisions: an annual assessment is conducted to ensure compliance with the Directive, and the Group follows a risk-based approach to cybersecurity management.
+The Group continues to invest in its cybersecurity capabilities, including Operational Technology security, to minimize risks to both IT and Operational Technology environments.
 Additionally, as a result of Peet's operations in California, the Group is subject to the California Consumer Privacy Act (the "CCPA").
 The CCPA requires covered companies to provide California consumers with new disclosures and expands the rights afforded consumers with respect to their data.
 Failure to meet the requirements of applicable data protection regulations could result in significant penalties for the Group, including up to 4 per cent. of annual worldwide revenue for violations under the GDPR.
 The Group's reputation and brand and its ability to attract new consumers could also be adversely impacted if the Group fails, or is perceived to have failed, to properly respond to these incidents.
 Such failure to properly respond could also result in similar exposure to liability.